Skip to main content

 Truffle sits on the 73rd floor of Landmark 81 in Bình Thạnh, currently the tallest building in Vietnam.
 The spatial experience is the first thing that earns its price point before a single dish arrives.
 At this height, the city grid of Ho Chi Minh City spreads out below in a way that dramatically changes with light conditions.
 Daytime visits offer a clear, expansive view of the Saigon River and the District 1 skyline.
 Evening visits shift the room into something more formal, with the city lights replacing the haze-cut panorama.
 For a special occasion, the evening setting carries more weight; for a relaxed lunch with good visibility, daytime is the practical choice.

 The physical scale of the room and the height of the venue make this a poor fit for anyone who finds high-rise dining uncomfortable.
 For everyone else, the layout reinforces the French Contemporary positioning: this is a dining room designed to make the experience feel considered, not casual.
-Spatial intimacy at this altitude is a deliberate choice, and it separates Truffle from the noisier rooftop bar-restaurant hybrids that crowd Ho Chi Minh City's upper floors.
+Spatial intimacy at this altitude is a deliberate choice, it separates Truffle from the noisier rooftop bar-restaurant hybrids that crowd Ho Chi Minh City's upper floors.

-Ho Chi Minh City has two seasons that matter for a visit here: the dry season running roughly November through April, and the wet season from May through October.
+Ho Chi Minh City has two seasons that matter for a visit here: the dry season running roughly November through April, the wet season from May through October.
 For a 73rd-floor venue, this is more than weather trivia.
-During the dry season, visibility from the upper floors of Landmark 81 is considerably cleaner, and the experience of dining with a clear cityscape below is part of what you are paying for at the ₫₫₫₫ price level.
+During the dry season, visibility from the upper floors of Landmark 81 is considerably cleaner, the experience of dining with a clear cityscape below is part of what you are paying for at the ₫₫₫₫ price level.
 Visiting during the wet season, particularly July and August when afternoon storms are frequent, carries a real risk of a cloud-obscured or rain-streaked view that diminishes the spatial payoff.

-The practical recommendation is to book between November and March if you want the full package: clear skies, the city panorama, and the cooler ambient temperatures that make the area around Landmark 81 more comfortable to arrive and depart.
+The practical recommendation is to book between November and March if you want the full package: clear skies, the city panorama, the cooler ambient temperatures that make the area around Landmark 81 more comfortable to arrive and depart.
 If your trip falls in the wet season, consider a lunch booking on a clear-morning day rather than an evening reservation when storm clouds tend to build.

-French Contemporary menus at this tier typically rotate seasonally, and while specific dishes are not confirmed in the available data, the Michelin recognition in both 2024 and 2025 suggests the kitchen has maintained a consistent standard across two evaluation cycles.
+French Contemporary menus at this tier typically rotate seasonally, while specific dishes are not confirmed in the available data, the Michelin recognition in both 2024 and 2025 suggests the kitchen has maintained a consistent standard across two evaluation cycles.
 Two consecutive Michelin Plates indicate a restaurant operating reliably at a recognised level, not a one-year anomaly.
 For food-focused visitors, this consistency matters more than a single glowing review.

-Truffle works leading for food and travel enthusiasts who want a French Contemporary experience anchored by a strong sense of place.
+Truffle works well for food and travel enthusiasts who want a French Contemporary experience anchored by a strong sense of place.
 The Landmark 81 location is not incidental: it is a core part of what makes the meal distinct from eating French Contemporary cuisine in Paris, Singapore, or Hong Kong.
 Diners who treat the view as optional and care primarily about plate-level technique may find more focused alternatives.
 Diners who want the full context of the city alongside the food will find the combination difficult to replicate elsewhere in Ho Chi Minh City at this category.

 Solo diners can be accommodated given the booking accessibility, though the setting skews toward couples and small groups for whom the room's atmosphere is an asset rather than a backdrop.
 For special occasions, the 73rd-floor setting and the Michelin credential together make a credible case for the price.
 For a purely technique-focused meal, the value calculation requires more information on the current menu format than is currently available.